zchen12wpi/curate_nd/architecture/Goals.md

 	- making changes to individual records through the web interface
 	- making changes to one or more records as a batch process
 	- OPTIONAL: making changes to two or more of records through the web interface
-- Be able to describe holdings using arbitrarily granular subject-specific metadata
-- Customizable approval and metadata enrichment workflow based on organization or type-specific needs
 - Allow “gated” deposit for some material e.g. undergraduate projects need to have a faculty sponsor in order to deposit their work

 ### Collaboration